 Ox, Ass & Swaddling Clothes

-Everything was in fulfillment of Scripture.
+Everything that happened on that first Christmas was in fulfillment of Scripture.
 He was born in Bethlehem, a town whose name means “house of bread.”
 Though His crib was a manger–a feeding trough–they did not understand that He was the Bread of Life.
 He was wrapped, like Solomon, in swaddling clothes (Wisdom 7:4-5), but they did not recognized him as the new King and embodiment of divine wisdom.

 Shepherds & Magi